A/N: Lots of stories going on. A lot of updating to do. Compromise? New story. Don't ask.

 Her mother did not linger and as soon as Kagome heard the door close she sighed and headed for the window.
 She fumbled with the pink fabric of her curtains and peeked at the world outside.
 It remained the same while she felt she changed so much.
-Looking at Tokyo, it was hard to tell two years passed since the well stop working.
+Looking at Tokyo, it was hard to tell two years had passed since the well stopped working.

 Kagome could still remember the feeling she experienced when she was unwillingly pulled inside the well and locked away in her own era forever.